Kirk-KD/datapack-builder/docs/roadmap.md

 ### Editor Saving/Loading
 Regardless of the format an Editor's result is in, it should be able to load back the exact same value and state when given the same result and context.
 For example, an Item Stack Editor should be able to accept its own result data and populate itself and its inner Editors.

-> As of right now, the Editor result structure needs rework to allow this behaviour.
-> A possible solution may be for Editors to return a more complete **serialized state**, including the Editor ID, error state, enabled state, and value/nested serialized state.
-> `compileValue()` should consequently be moved to a separate definition outside a returned result object,
-> likely to a lookup Record mapping Editor IDs to their React Component.

 ## Data Registry
 Static Minecraft data will be obtained via a local clone of [misode/mcmeta](https://github.com/misode/mcmeta/tree/registries).